Grade Appeals PolicyIT Policy Updated: Wednesday, September 25, 2024

 Grade Appeal Process

-1. Written appeal to the Instructor
+1. Appeal to the Instructor

 3. If the instructor agrees that the grade should be changed, he/she will complete a Grade Change with the Office of the Registrar.